 Finally, if you do try this tomato jam with vodka recipe don’ forget to leave a comment/rating below.
 I love hearing from readers and respond to everyone.
 Want more Larder Love?
 Then follow me on Instagram, Facebook and Pinterest and sign up for my newsletter too.

 - 1 kilo 2lb 4oz tomatoes

 - 1 small red chilli chopped

 - Freshly ground black pepper

-- 500 g/1lb 2oz sugar
+- 500 g 1lb 2oz sugar

-- 2 tablespoon fresh basil finely chopped
+- 2 tbsp fresh basil finely chopped

-- 1 teaspoon vodka per jar
+- 1 tsp vodka per jar

 - Skin the tomatoes by cutting an X at the top and plunging into boiling water for 1 minute then into cold water and rubbing off the skins.

 - Cut out the hard cores and disscard.

 - Chop tomatoes into small pieces and pop these into a large pan along with the grated ginger, cinnamon, lemon juice and zest, chopped chilli and salt and pepper.